yast/yast.github.io/_posts/2020-04-02-highlights-of-yast-development-sprint-96.md

 volume group, a RAID, a Bcache or a multi-device Btrfs filesystem, AutoYaST makes sure that their components are also properly defined in the AutoYaST profile.

-For instance, let's say you want to setup a new LVM volume group but you forget to define which devices are going to act as physical volumes for it.
+For instance, let's say you want to set up a new LVM volume group but you forget to define which devices are going to act as physical volumes for it.
 In such a case, the new version of AutoYaST informs about the missing definitions and stops the installation.